 It offers capacity building and training activities tailor-made to translate CoE education policy into practice in line with CoE Charter on EDC/HRE, and based on CoE manuals.

-The Summer Academy: Democracy at School is a training opportunity for teachers and their school heads, NGOs and parent’s associations working with education for human rights and democratic citizenship, or planning to do so.
+The Summer Academy: Democracy at School is a training opportunity for teachers and their school heads, NGOs and parent’s associations working with education for human rights and democratic citizenship.

 It is organized annually and is open for participants from: Azerbaijan, Armenia, Belarus, Georgia, Moldova, Ukraine, Poland and Russia.

-Participants are introduced to EDC/HRE approaches, as well as to strategies to foster democratic climate in the classroom and the school.
+Participants are introduced to EDC/HRE approaches, and strategies to foster democratic climate in the classroom and the school.
 It combines a 8 day-seminar and an online follow-up period.

 To encourage dialogue among researchers and practitioners, the EWC annually organizes a series of events in cooperation with European universities and teacher training institutions.